RensVlooswijk/PIT-Internship/Research Documents/InworldAi.md

 ### Character Customization

-There is also a character customization feature in inworld.Ai, you can create a character and then give it a unique personality and backstory.
+There is also a character customization feature in Inworld.Ai, you can create a character and then give it a unique personality and backstory.
 This means you can create different NPC's that respond different to the same input.
 And thus allowing you to create a proper game world with all kinds of people walking around.
 Or in my case a very specific character, like an enthusiastic waiter asking your order in a restaurant.

 ### Dialogue Tree